 Please note the Quire closes in preparation for Evensong on Monday-Friday at 16.30 hrs and on Saturday / Sunday at 14.30 hrs.

-There is a charge to enter the precincts and the Cathedral unless you are attending a Service.
+There is a charge to enter the precincts and the Cathedral during the above opening times, unless you are attending a Service.
 This charge contributes towards the upkeep of the Cathedral and its activities.

 - Pre-booked groups £8.00(Adults and Concessions)